zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

   * No A records in zone for ns1 and ns2.

 ### NO-IPV4-2
 No IPv4 in delegation or zone.
-Out-of-bailiwick NS and no glue.
+Out-of-bailiwick name servers and no glue.

 * Zone: no-ipv4-2.delegation01.xa
   * Both ns1 and ns2 are out-of-bailiwick under the xb tree.
   * ns1 is "ns1.no-ipv4-2.delegation01.xb"
   * ns2 is "ns2.no-ipv4-2.delegation01.xb"
   * Delegation is without glue.
-  * The test zone ("child") has no address records for the NS names
+  * The test zone ("child") has no address records for the name server names
   * The "delegation01.xb" zone has full set of address records for this.
     * AAAA only, not A

 ### NO-IPV4-3
 No IPv4 in delegation or zone.
-Out-of-bailiwick NS, but with sibbling glue.
+Out-of-bailiwick name servers, but with sibling glue.

 * Zone: child.no-ipv4-3.delegation01.xa
   * Both ns1 and ns2 are out-of-bailiwick
-  * ns1 is "ns1.sibbling.no-ipv4-3.delegation01.xa"
+  * ns1 is "ns1.sibling.no-ipv4-3.delegation01.xa"
-  * ns2 is "ns2.sibbling.no-ipv4-3.delegation01.xa"
+  * ns2 is "ns2.sibling.no-ipv4-3.delegation01.xa"
   * Delegation is with glue.
-  * The child zone has no address records for the NS names
+  * The child zone has no address records for the name server names
   * The sibling names have full sets of address records.
     * AAAA only, not A.